BillHertzing/ATAP.Utilities/SolutionDocumentation/LoadingNewComputer.md

 Many CI steps need Java.
 Jenkins itself is Java based, as are the PlantUML steps that generate diagrams from embedded info in .md files, and the step that reads all the C# files nad creates PlantUML diagrams from the source code files.
 Setting up the new computer, need to ensure the correct Java is installed and running.

 Check Java Version.
-Old computer is running jre1.8.0_291, but jre1.8.0_321 exists as a peer to _291.
+Old computer is running jre1.8.0_291, but jre1.8.0_321 exists as a peer to \_291.
- On the new computer, only _321 exists (so far...)
+On the new computer, only \_321 exists (so far...)

-PaackageManagement for powershell
+PackageManagement for powershell

 `Register-PackageSource -Name chocolatey -Location http://chocolatey.org/api/v2 -Provider PSModule -Verbose`